desktopheman/inclusivai-accessibility-tool/frontend/web-accessibility-app/README.md

 ## Prerequisites

 1. **Node.js**: Ensure Node.js (v16 or above) is installed.
-2. **Backend API**: The backend API must be deployed and accessible.
+2. **Backend API**: The InclusivAI backend must be running and accessible.

 ---